$\mathcal{C}$-Hereditarily conjugacy separable groups and wreath products: Wreath products of HCS groups where where B is finite

 \section{Wreath products of HCS groups \texorpdfstring{$A \wr B$ where $|B| < \infty$}{where B is finite}}

-The aim of this section is to show the following proposition. \begin{proposition} If $A$ is a group and $B \in \C$, then the wreath product $G = A \wr B$ is a $\C$-hereditarily conjugacy separable group if and only if $A$ is a $\C$-hereditarily conjugacy separable group. \end{proposition} The proof of the implication from left to right is more-or-less trivial: if $A \wr B$ is a $\C$-hereditarily conjugacy separable group, then $A$ is $\C$-hereditarily conjugacy separable group by Remark \ref{remark:retracts are C-HCS} because it is isomorphic to a $\C$-virtual retract of $A \wr B$: $A^B \in \NC(G)$ since $G/A^B = B \in \C$ and $A$ is a direct factor of $A^B$.
+The aim of this section is to show the following proposition. \begin{proposition} If $A$ is a group and $B \in \C$, then the wreath product $G = A \wr B$ is a $\C$-hereditarily conjugacy separable group if and only if $A$ is a $\C$-hereditarily conjugacy separable group. \end{proposition} The proof of the implication from left to right is more-or-less trivial: if $A \wr B$ is a $\C$-hereditarily conjugacy separable group, then $A$ is $\C$-hereditarily conjugacy separable group by Remark \ref{remark:retracts are C-HCS} because it is isomorphic to a $\C$-virtual retract of $A \wr B$.
+In particular, $A^B \in \NC(G)$ since $G/A^B = B \in \C$ and $A$ is a direct factor of $A^B$.
 The implication in the opposite direction, however, requires substantially more work.
-The proof relies on Theorem \ref{theorem:CC_HCS}, meaning that we show that every element of the wreath product $A \wr B$ satisfies the $\C$-centralizer condition.
-Lemma \ref{lemma:CC - B in C,g in B} deals with the case when an element belongs to $B$, Lemma \ref{lemma:CC - B in C,g in A^B} deals with the case when an element belongs to $A^B$, and finally, Lemma \ref{lemma:CC - B in C, g general} deals with the general case.
-Formally speaking, one only needs Lemma \ref{lemma:CC - B in C, g general}, but we felt that, for the sake of readability, it would be beneficial to treat those cases separately.
+The proof relies on Theorem~\ref{theorem:CC_HCS}, meaning that we need to show that every element of the wreath product $A \wr B$ satisfies the $\C$-centralizer condition.
+Lemma~\ref{lemma:CC - B in C,g in B} deals with the case when an element belongs to $B$, Lemma~\ref{lemma:CC - B in C,g in A^B} deals with the case when an element belongs to $A^B$, and finally, Lemma~\ref{lemma:CC - B in C, g general} deals with the general case.
+Formally speaking, one only needs Lemma~\ref{lemma:CC - B in C, g general}, but we felt that, for the sake of readability, it would be beneficial to treat those cases separately.

 Throughout this section, we will assume that $G = A \wr B$, where $B \in \C$.
-This first lemma demonstrates that any element in the acting group $G$ satisfies the $\C$-centralizer condition in $G$. \begin{lemma} If $b \in B$, then $b$ satisfies $\C$-centralizer condition in $G = A\wr B$. \end{lemma} \begin{proof}
+This first lemma demonstrates that any element in the acting group $G$ satisfies the $\C$-centralizer condition in $G$. \begin{lemma} Let $A$ be a $\C$-HCS group and that $B \in \C$.
+If $b \in B$, then $b$ satisfies $\C$-centralizer condition in $G = A\wr B$. \end{lemma} \begin{proof}

 Let $K \in \NC(G)$ be a subgroup.
-Following Lemma \ref{lemma:factoring_through_base}, we see that there is a subgroup $L_A \in \NC(A)$ such that $(L_A)^B \in \NC(G)$ and $(L_A)^B \leq K$.
+Following Lemma~\ref{lemma:factoring_through_base}, we see that there is a subgroup $L_A \in \NC(A)$ such that $(L_A)^B \in \NC(G)$ and $(L_A)^B \leq K$.
 Denote $L = (L_A)^B$.
 We note that $G/L = (A/L_A) \wr B$, and thus, we let $\pi \colon A \wr B \to (A/L_A) \wr B$ denote the natural projection.